FAHansel/Stats_Fp_GC/README.md

 E.g.,

 Sheet_1

-1_Details
-Main effects and compound name abbreviations
+Named: 1_Details - Main effects and compound name abbreviations

 Sheet_2

-2_N_NN
-All dataset and how to build your table to scripts work
+Named: 2_N_NN - All dataset and how to build your table to scripts work

 …